--------

 • Guide book: Many good guides, all the main players have similar information and are about the same standard.
 It is worth noting that because Japan has had almost no inflation in the past 10 years, even older guides have fairly spot on prices.
 Also worth a mention are free maps and other excellent English language tourist information that are widely available.
 All major train stations have a tourist information office.

 A much cheaper option to the bullet trains are tokkyu, limited express services, but these still have a considerable supplement applied.
 They are less than half the speed of the bullet trains and more like trains you might be familiar with.
 They are however much faster than the snail-pace kyuko (express) and futsu (normal) services.
 These are the cheapest, slowest option and while painful in a way, they are best for taking in the scenery and the only option sometimes.
-The final type are trains not on the JR (Japan Rail) network and on private lines.
+The final type is trains not on the JR (Japan Rail) network and on private lines.
 This means if you have the rail pass you can't use them for free.
-On the whole you don't come across these lines too frequently, but every now and again (for example the trip to mount Fuji five lakes) you have to change from the JR line to a private line for the last leg and then pay for a ticket even with a rail pass.
+On the whole you don't come across these lines too frequently, but every now and again (for example the trip to Mount Fuji five lakes) you have to change from the JR line to a private line for the last leg and then pay for a ticket even with a rail pass.

-[i] Hyperdia is a search engine that allows you to do specific point-to-point rail searches for travel in Japan and get an idea of times and cost.
+Hyperdia is a search engine that allows you to do specific point-to-point rail searches for travel in Japan and get an idea of times and cost.
 It is not the best, but a good start.

 A JR (Japan Rail) pass is a must for anyone travelling in Japan.
 The cost of a one week pass is not far off the price of a return to Osaka and back on the bullet train and you can really get your money's worth.
 Plus your trip seems so much cheaper seeing as you have made a large upfront payment to get around.
 If really travelling Japan (i.e. not staying in one small area) you need the rail pass.
 They are available to cover the whole country for 7, 14 or 21 days.
-In a nutshell the most important information you need to know is the pass does not cover private (non-JR lines), the Nozomi which is the fastest grade of bullet trains or sleeper trains, you need to buy it outside of Japan (or in Japan over the net and get it mailed to you) and it covers also JR buses/ferries.
+In a nutshell the most important information you need to know is the pass does not cover private (non-JR) lines, the Nozomi which is the fastest grade of bullet trains or sleeper trains, you need to buy it outside of Japan (or in Japan over the net and get it mailed to you) and it covers also JR buses/ferries.
 The pass is available in many varieties the traditional version that covers the whole country or versions that cover only certain regions - official website here.
 You can use the pass to some extent in big cities to get around (Tokyo or Osaka on the JR line that rings the cities), but you will not get the cost of having the pass for a day just using it in a city and really if landing or leaving in Tokyo or Osaka you are better to time your trip so you do not have the rail pass while you are there and activate it (which you do with ease in the airport or main train station) for the date of the day you leave and start your tour proper (you can decide this when you activate it).

-There is loads of excellent information on: Japan Travel, which has details of all the pass types, tonnes of questions answered and will mail you a pass to Japan if you forget to buy it at home (or couldn't if on a really long trip).
-Your pass will always be checked on the train and it will have have your name and passport number printed on it.
+JR passThere is loads of excellent information on: Japan Travel, which has details of all the pass types, tonnes of questions answered and will mail you a pass to Japan if you forget to buy it at home (or couldn't if on a really long trip).
+Your pass will always be checked on the train and it will have your name and passport number printed on it.
 However rail passes have no photos on them and the passport number and name printed on it is very rarely checked against another ID.
 If you find yourself without a JR pass or slow your pace of travel down where you are not taking travelling too much then avoid bullet trains.

 Getting trains and buying tickets is very easy and information is found in English.
 With a JR pass just flash the pass at the station entrance and exit.
 There is no need to buy a ticket.
 For bullet trains you don't need to, but it makes sense to go to the ticket office to get a reserved seat.
-If they have no space ask for smoking or the non-reserved carriage.
+If they have no space, ask for smoking or the non-reserved carriage.
 Apart from super peak periods like Golden week, you always find some space on the train and departures are frequent, giving you great flexibility to travel with minimum planning.
-All train stations have luggage storage so you can tour a few cites and end up where you want to stay, storing your bag in each station before continuing.
+All train stations have luggage storage so you can tour a few cities and end up where you want to stay, storing your bag in each station before continuing.

 Many hostels around the country are on the Hostel International (HI) network where having a HI membership offers a worthwhile saving, but in major tourist destinations many private (more travellers friendly) options have sprung up, many with more than one location around the country (J-Hoppers being a good example).
 Such networks are great, offering English speaking young/friendly staff, good information and many facilities.
 The best hostels do get booked out quickly and Japan is not really somewhere when in a big city you want to be stuck with no where to stay.
 So book ahead if you can, a simple phone call is all that is needed.
 Be aware that many hostels have a lock out during the day (a time when cleaning takes place and you cannot enter, from around 1100 to 1500) as in Western Europe.
 Check-in times are also normally (and inconveniently) from 15-00 to around 2200.
 Capsule Hotel, Asakusa, Tokyo